Ninachars/ninachars/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working a reservoir geophysicists in the oil and gas industry
+- 🔭 I’m currently working as a reservoir geophysicists in the oil and gas industry
 - 🎓 I'm a graduate of Physics (B.Tech) from the Federal University of Technology, Owerri.
 Nigeria
 - 🌱 I’m currently learning data science/ML via self-paced online resources
 - 🤔 I’m looking forward to connect with like minds